ServiceNowDevProgram/code-snippets/ITOM/Discovery/README.md

+This code snippet automates the discovery of devices in ServiceNow using MID (Management, Instrumentation, and Discovery) servers by triggering Quick Discovery through a workflow.
+The code can also be modified for different workflows/ flows as needed.

+Key features include:

+MID Server Setup: It defines two MID servers to ensure redundancy, which improves the chances of successfully finding devices.

+IP Address Retrieval: The code retrieves the IP address to be scanned from the current workflow context.

+Discovery Process:

-The JavaScript code is part of a ServiceNow workflow that helps find a device on the network using a specific IP address.
-It starts by defining two MID (Management, Instrumentation, and Discovery) servers and retrieves the target IP address from the current workflow.
-The code creates a Discovery object to handle the discovery process.
-First, it tries to find the device using the first MID server and saves the result.
-If that doesn’t work (if the result is null), it logs a message and tries again with the second MID server.
-Finally, it logs the discovery result and the IP address, updating the current context with the discovery status.
-This method increases the chances of successfully finding the device by trying two different servers.
+It creates a Discovery object to initiate the process.
+The script first attempts to find the device using the first MID server.
+If that fails, it logs a message and tries again with the second MID server.
+Logging and Status Update: After the discovery attempts, the script logs the results and updates the current context with the discovery status.

+This code enhances device discovery in ServiceNow, making the process more reliable by utilizing multiple MID servers.